Darryl Cotton: Music career

-1965-1971: Zoot
+1965–1971: Zoot

 In 1965 Cotton was the lead vocalist for The Murmen, when he formed a pop rock covers band, Down the Line, with local rivals, Times Unlimited's Gerard Bertelkamp (later known as Beeb Birtles) on vocals and bass guitar, John D'Arcy on guitar and vocals, and Ted Higgins on drums.
 In mid-1967 the group changed their name to Zoot and increased the original content played.
 They entered the South Australian heats of Hoadley's Battle of the Sounds, finishing second in a tense contest to The Masters Apprentices.
-In mid-1968, Zoot relocated to Melbourne, where their management promoted them under the slogan "Think Pink – Think Zoot" – all band members wore pink costumes; Cotton's car was repainted pink; his pet dog, Monty, had its fur dyed pink; and the venue, Birties Disco, was pink-themed throughout.
+In mid-1968, Zoot relocated to Melbourne, where their management promoted them under the slogan "Think Pink – Think Zoot"—all band members wore pink costumes; Cotton's car was repainted pink; his pet dog, Monty, had its fur dyed pink; and the venue, Birties Disco, was pink-themed throughout.
 In September Rick Brewer, Cotton's bandmate from The Murmen, joined on drums.

 Cotton and Birtles co-wrote "Little Roland Lost" which was issued as the B-side on Zoot's June 1969 single, "Monty & Me".
-The A-side was produced by Go-Set writer, Ian Meldrum (later hosted TV pop music series, Countdown), while the B-side was produced by Terry Britten.
-"Monty & Me" – referenced Cotton's dog – which reached the Go-Set Top 40.
+The A-side was produced by Go-Set writer Ian Meldrum (later hosted TV pop music series, Countdown), while the B-side was produced by Terry Britten.
+"Monty & Me"—referenced Cotton's dog—which reached the Go-Set Top 40.
 Zoot were voted Top Australian Group in Go-Sets pop poll published in June 1969.
 In July 1969 they undertook a tour through the eastern Australian states with Ronnie Burns, The Sect and Jon Blanchfield on the bill.
-In September Rick Springfield (ex-Wickedy Wak) joined on lead guitar and vocals For Zoot, the national tour brought increased media ridicule, peer envy and scorn from detractors – much of the criticism was homophobic, for their continuing use of pink outfits, where they were described as "pretty pink pansies".
+In September Rick Springfield (ex-Wickedy Wak) joined on lead guitar and vocals.
+For Zoot, national tour brought increased media ridicule, peer envy and scorn from detractors—much of the criticism was homophobic, for their continuing use of pink outfits, where they were described as "pretty pink pansies".
 In December when the tour reached Brisbane, Cotton was injured in an assault by street toughs.

 Early in 1970 Zoot finally discarded their pink outfits and attempted to shift their image and music towards heavier rock from the earlier teeny-bopper pop.
-In December 1970, they released their most successful single, "Eleanor Rigby", which was a hard rock cover version of The Beatles' ballad and by March 1971 it had peaked in the top five.
+In December 1970, they released their most successful single, "Eleanor Rigby", which was a hard rock cover version of the Beatles' ballad and by March 1971 it had peaked in the top five.
 On Go-Sets Top Records for the Year of 1971 it finished at No. 12.
-In May 1971 despite the top 30 charting of their next single, "Freak", the group disbanded.
+In May 1971 despite the top-30 charting of their next single, "Freak", the group disbanded.